ShuTingY/CS3219-OTOT_TaskB/Readme.md

 # About

-This repository is for CS3219 OTOT task B Resful api with posgres
+This repository is for CS3219 OTOT task B Restful api with postgres

 # Setting up